 A bit about me

-My years in the media industry gave me first hand experience of a high pressure, demanding work environment and struggling to manage the work-life balance.
+My years in the media industry also gave me first hand experience of a high pressure, demanding work environment and struggling to manage the work-life balance.

 I am a member of the British Association for Counselling and Psychotherapy (BACP) and abide by their code of ethics. www.bacp.co.uk/ethical_framework